-Inside the airplane's cabin, there are WiFi base stations to which users' devices connect.
-From the aircraft, the traffic is tunneled to the ground station via satellite connections and from the ground station finally to the public internet.
+Inside the aeroplane's cabin, there are WiFi base stations to which users' devices connect.
+From the aircraft, the traffic is tunnelled to the ground station via satellite connections and from the ground station finally to the public internet.
 The satellite connection is the most complex part of the system.
 This is because the satellites and the plane itself are moving with high velocity and continuous satellite antenna adjustments are needed.

 Usually in the cabin, there is also a proxy that keeps a cache inside the plane.
-By the aid of the proxy, the same information is not needed to transfer between the plane and the internet multiple times but the plane's proxy can keep its own copies of popular content.
+With the aid of the proxy, the same information is not needed to transfer between the plane and the internet multiple times but the plane's proxy can keep its copies of popular content.
 Also, the captive portal is located inside the plane.
 The captive portal shows users the web page where Premium WiFi can be purchased and also flight status information can be accessed from it.